-Product rights comprise certain technologies, intellectual property, licenses and trade names acquired from third parties.
-Customer-related intangible assets comprise customer lists and customer relationships acquired from third parties.
+Product rights comprise certain technologies, intellectual property, licenses, and trade names acquired from third parties.
+Customer-related intangible assets are comprised of customer lists and customer relationships acquired from third parties.

 Intangible assets other than goodwill consisted of the following (in thousands):